nicholasyan/Challenge-Problems/Towers_of_Hanoi/ReadMe.md

 For example, for 3 disks:

 ```
-move disk 1 to rod 3
+move disk 1 from rod 1 to rod 3
-move disk 2 to rod 2
+move disk 2 from rod 1 to rod 2
-move disk 1 to rod 2
+move disk 1 from rod 3 to rod 2
-move disk 3 to rod 3
+move disk 3 from rod 1 to rod 3
-move disk 1 to rod 1
+move disk 1 from rod 2 to rod 1
-move disk 2 to rod 3
+move disk 2 from rod 2 to rod 3
-move disk 1 to rod 3
+move disk 1 from rod 1 to rod 3
 ```